 - For 2016 and later years, the maximum amount of the credit is $400.00 for single taxpayers or heads of household.

-- Starting in 2010 you may be able to make credit eligible contributions through payroll withholding.
+- You may be able to make credit eligible contributions through payroll withholding.
 Check with your employer to see if your employer has agreed to withhold contributions for this credit from your pay.

 I already donate to my child's school.
 Can I claim this Credit too?

 There are five different qualified areas eligible for a tax credit, and you can claim each of them in the same tax year, up to your tax liability from that year.